Generating Tensor Polarization from Shear Stress: Spin alignment in heavy-ion collisions

-{\it Spin alignment in heavy-ion collisions.---} We now connect these results to the spin alignment measured in experiments which, in turn, is related to the $00$-element of the spin-density matrix $\rho_{\lambda\lambda'}$ \cite{STAR:2022fan}.
+We now connect these results to the spin alignment measured in experiments which, in turn, is related to the $00$-element of the spin-density matrix $\rho_{\lambda\lambda'}$ \cite{STAR:2022fan}.
 In analogy with Ref. \cite{Becattini:2020sww}, one obtains

-The derivation of Eq. \eqref{density_matrix} is provided in Appendix \ref{app:spin_density}.
+The derivation of Eq. \eqref{density_matrix} is provided in Appendix \ref{app:Wigner_to_obs}.
 Since we are interested in a diagonal element of the spin-density matrix, with the corresponding polarization vector $\epsilon^{(0)\mu}\coloneqq(0,0,0,1)$ being real, the antisymmetric part of the Wigner function does not contribute.
 One can verify with the aid of \eq\eqref{tensor_pol0} that the 00-element of \eq\eqref{density_matrix} is given by